lalogf/healthTech2019/README.md

   patient shows the same info, which is from: `Lorie Hessel` (one of the few renal patients).

-- **Next steps:** Make the patients view change graphs dynamically showing clicked patient's info.
+- **Next steps:** Make the patient's view change graphs dynamically showing clicked patient's info.